rwollman/TMG/README.md

 # TMG - TissueMultiGraph Analysis and Visualization Package

 TMG is a comprehensive Python package for analyzing and visualizing tissue data using multi-layer graph representations.
-This package was extracted from the dredFISH project to provide focused functionality for tissue analysis and visualization.
+This package provides core datastructure (TMG) and functionality for tissue analysis and visualization.

 ## Features